nmxmxh/master-ovasabi/README.md

 make new-service
 ```

-When prompted, enter your service name (e.g., payment, inventory).
+When prompted, enter your service name (e.g., payment, inventory, content).
 This will:

 1. Create a new directory in api/protos/<service_name>
 2. Generate a basic proto file template